Oleksii14/vue-simple-carousel/README.md

 `maximumSlideIndex` - the maximum index the carousel can be moved

 `itemsPerPage` - the number of carousel items per page

+`disabled` - the disabled state of the carousel

 *Example*: